19101990/randomIdiomGenerator/README.md

 # randomIdiomGenerator

-generates random english idiom and prints its meaning from a dictionary
+generates random english idiom and displays it in a window